Stockfeed and petfood products which are excluded from registration

 - whey powder and any other milk by-product

 - listed in at least one of the following, for the purpose and in accordance with any other restrictions specified:

-- a determination under section 8B of New Zealand’s Agricultural Compounds and Veterinary Medicines Act the GRAS Register for Oral Nutritional Compounds, as published at 1 January 2015
+- a determination under section 8B of New Zealand’s Agricultural Compounds and Veterinary Medicines Act 1997 as existing on 5 March 2015 (see relevant list of determinations here)

-- Annex I of the European Union Register of Feed Additives (other than a category 5 substance), and a expiry date is listed for that ingredient
+- Annex I of the European Union Register of Feed Additives as at the date of the supply of the product (other than a category 5 substance), and a expiry date is listed for that ingredient

 - Parts 573, 582 and 584 of Title 21 of the Code of Federal Regulations of the United States of America, as existing at the time of supply